 Having previously shared the staged with other notable music acts like Dead Kennedys, Wolfmother, Supersuckers, Powderfinger, Jet, Missy Higgins, Busby Marou, Sheppard, The Cat Empire, and The Jungle Giants, SUNFLOWER continues to hint online that they still have a lot to offer the music world on they’re own – and they’ve never been more ready.

 “Better Days” breathed sunshine into a time where most everyone remains indoors, and yet, despite all the emptiness, the hope has never been more evident.

 With one foot rooted in the past and the other firmly planted in the future, this is SUNFLOWER.

-With an absolutely inspiring outlook on life and the world and an incredible talent to encapsulate that very same feeling into their songwriting, SUNFLOWER is ready to take on the music world, with more music projects and live shows planned as soon as they’ll be allowed to perform.
+With an absolutely inspiring outlook on life and the world and an incredible talent to encapsulate that very same feeling into their songwriting, SUNFLOWER are ready to take on the music world, with more music projects and live shows planned as soon as they’ll be allowed to perform.
 Keep up with SUNFLOWER here for more info on all their latest music, and stream “Better Days” today exclusively on Atwood Magazine!

 Stream: ‘Better Days’ – SUNFLOWER

 📸 © Josette Althaus